xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ## Acknowledgments

-My time on this project was funded by NASA-OSTFL 80NSSC22K0345 "Enhancing analysis of NASA data with the open-source Python Xarray Library"
+This experiment was supported by funding from NASA-OSTFL 80NSSC22K0345 "Enhancing analysis of NASA data with the open-source Python Xarray Library".

 ## Appendix I : Step-by-step install instructions